foobearer/styling-angular-app/README.md

 #### View Encapsulation

-        none    : this will remove custom scope selector to el and css.
+        none    : this will remove custom scope selector to element and css.
                 : to enable none view encapsulation, you have to import "ViewEncapsulation" from @angular/core and set it to "encapsulation: ViewEncapsulation.None" inside @Component.
                 : it's best to use this when you want to set global styling for your app.
                     It will be called first among all styles and it could be overwritten by the succeeding styles.
         emulated: is the default view encapsulation in ng app.
-                : this adds unique ng host/content (custom scope) selector to each html el. within the encapsulated component. native  : this will not use ng custom scope selector but it will create Shadow root for CSS.
+                : this adds unique ng host/content (custom scope) selector to each html el. within the encapsulated component.
+        native  : this will not use ng custom scope selector but it will create Shadow root for CSS.
 Browsers that supports Shadow DOM could only display shadow root selector. (e.i.
 Chrome) : "encapsulation: ViewEncapsulation.Emulated"